What is the best way for my business to reduce customer service response time?

 4. Track the Performance of Your Customer Service Reps

-It would help if you consistently calculated the average first response time of every rep and the whole department periodically.
-This way, you can get an idea of how quickly your team is reverting to customer queries and what roadblocks they are facing in their job.
+It would help to consistently calculate the average first response time of your customer service reps and the whole support team regularly.
+This way, you can understand how quickly your team is reverting to customer queries and what roadblocks they are facing in their job.

-Keeping this as a reference, you can check if you are performing well or not.
-If your goal is to respond to a query within eight hours and if your reps are taking twelve hours, you must address this and find a solution to reduce the response time.
+Keeping this as a reference, you can check how well your team is performing.
+If your goal is to respond to a query within eight hours and your reps take twelve hours, you must address this and find a solution to reduce the response time.